tyler-martin-12/rowing_flag_predictor/README.md

 Weather data is from the [DarkSky API](https://darksky.net/dev)

 # Using Alexa skill
-Enable skill search `Cambridge rowing flag prediction` or [Here in the Alexa Skills Store](https://www.amazon.co.uk/Tyler-Martin-Cambridge-Rowing-Prediction/dp/B07TQGZLSX/ref=sr_1_1?keywords=cambridge+rowing&qid=1562697643&s=digital-skills&sr=1-1)
+To enable this skill, search for `Cambridge rowing flag prediction` or find it [here in the Alexa Skills Store](https://www.amazon.co.uk/Tyler-Martin-Cambridge-Rowing-Prediction/dp/B07TQGZLSX/ref=sr_1_1?keywords=cambridge+rowing&qid=1562697643&s=digital-skills&sr=1-1)

 Invocation `open flag prediction`